 Founded in October 1997.
 We are a nonprofit affiliate of the Autism Society of America (ASA).
 The Black Hills Chapter is one of 225 ASA Chapters in the United States.
-We have joined to enable all families and others associated with an autistic, Asperger’s or Pervasive Development Disorder individual to have access to support groups, meetings, additional information and resources.
+We joined to enable all families and others associated with an autistic, Asperger’s or Pervasive Development Disorder individual to have access to support groups, meetings, additional information and resources.
 So much can be accomplished when parents and professionals join together to advocate for their children.
-Our goal is to provide information, support and encouragement to those families and individuals in need.

 Symptoms of Autism